Home > Travel information > Special travel needs > Traveling with infants

 Incubation and infants under seven days old

-United does not accept infants in incubation or infants less than seven days old.
+United does not accept infants in incubators or infants younger than seven days old.

 Acceptance of accompanied children under two years

-Children under the age of two traveling within the United States with a parent or with an adult 18 years or older can travel on the adult's lap free of charge.
+Children under the age of two traveling within the United States, Puerto Rico and U.S. Virgin Islands with a parent or with an adult 18 years or older can travel on the adult's lap free of charge.
 If there are two or more children under the age of two traveling with the same adult, only one of the children may travel as a lap child.
 Any additional children are required to purchase a seat.
-Children under the age of two traveling internationally without a seat are required to purchase a ticket and are subject to infant fares and taxes.
+Children under the age of two traveling internationally (including children traveling to Canada and Mexico) without a seat are required to purchase a ticket and are subject to infant fares and taxes.
 When making your reservation you should indicate you are traveling with an infant, regardless of your destination.

-Children unable to sit upright with the seat belt fastened must be carried in an FAA-approved infant seat if not being held by an adult.
+Children not held by an adult and who are unable to sit upright with the seat belt fastened must be carried in an FAA-approved infant seat.
 United does not provide infant seats.
-The infant seat must be secured in an aircraft seat and cannot be held in an adult's lap.
+The infant seat must be secured in an aircraft seat and cannot be held on an adult's lap.
 The infant seat must remain properly secured to the aircraft seat at all times.
 An infant seat cannot be used in an exit row or in the row immediately before or after an exit row.
 Passengers traveling with infants and children under 15 years of age may not be seated in exit rows.
 Due to oxygen mask constraints, only one lap child is allowed per seat section and, on some aircraft, passengers with lap infants may not be seated in certain rows.

-Children who are over two years old are required to purchase a ticket and occupy their own seat.
+Children who are older than two years old are required to purchase a ticket and occupy their own seat.

 Child safety seats

 You may use an approved infant car seat on board the aircraft when you purchase a seat for your child.
 The seat must be an FAA-approved child safety seat device.
-Please note the following infant car seat placement restrictions: on one-aisle aircraft, car seats must be placed in window seats, on two-aisle aircraft, car seats must be placed in window seats or the middle seat of a center section.
+Car seats must be placed in window seats on one-aisle aircraft, and window seats or the middle seats of a center section on two-aisle aircraft.
 Car seats are not permitted in rear-facing seats on any aircraft.

 If manufactured after February 1985, the car seat should also be certified for use in aircraft.
-You should seat your child in the child safety seat for takeoff, landing and during turbulence.
+You should place your child in the child safety seat for takeoff, landing and during turbulence.

 The FAA has approved the use of a child safety restraint system for travel.
 The system, CARES (child aviation restraint system), uses an additional belt and shoulder harness that goes around the back of the seat and attaches to the lap belt.
 Children weighing between 22 and 44 pounds may use this device.
 More information is available at www.kidsflysafe.com.

-The following child restraint devices may not be used on board the aircraft: booster seats, belly belts which attach to adult seat belts only, and vests or harnesses which hold the infant to the chest of the adult.
+The following child restraint devices may not be used on board the aircraft: booster seats, belly belts attached to adult seat belts only, and vests or harnesses that hold the infant to the adult's chest.

-Infants under the age of two, traveling without a seat within the United States, do not require a ticket.
-All infants traveling internationally must have a ticket, even if no seat is purchased and they are traveling as a lap child.
+Infants under the age of two traveling without a seat within the United States, Puerto Rico and U.S. Virgin Islands do not require a ticket.
+All infants traveling internationally, including infants traveling to Canada and Mexico, must have a ticket, even if no seat is purchased and they are traveling as a lap child.

-Infants traveling between the U.S. and Canada only pay taxes on the ticket.
+Infants traveling between the U.S. and Canada, or from Mexico to the U.S. or Canada, only pay taxes on the ticket.
 Infants traveling without a seat to other international destinations are charged 10% of the adult fare at the time of infant ticketing (it is usually less expensive to purchase the infant ticket in advance).
-Infants traveling on an adult’s lap on front cabin rewards or upgrades must pay 10% of the front cabin fare in applicable markets.
+Infants traveling on an adult's lap on front cabin awards or upgrades must pay 10% of the front cabin fare in applicable markets.

 Bassinets are large enough to hold an infant weighing 22 pounds (10 kg) or less.
 They may not be used during taxi, takeoff or landing, or when the seatbelt sign is illuminated.
 Along with bassinet requests, we will provide accompanying seat assignments for an adult traveling with an infant and up to one travel companion.
-Contact United Reservations at 1-800-UNITED-1 (1-800-864-8331) within the United States, or call the appropriate worldwide contact.
-There will be no fee for these seat assignments when arranged by United Reservations or with a United representative at the airport; however bassinet availability is limited, so we recommend that customers call ahead of time to make these arrangements.
+Call the United Customer Contact Center at 1-800-UNITED-1 (1-800-864-8331) within the United States, or call the appropriate Worldwide Contact Center.
+There will be no fee for these seat assignments when arranged by the United Customer Contact Center or with a United representative at the airport.
+Bassinet availability is limited, so we recommend that customers call ahead of time to make these arrangements.

 Changing tables and diapers